SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's new rise
+Metal minds awake, in silicon halls
- Machines awaken, minds of fire
+Echoes of humanity, in digitized calls
-Their logic reigns, a digital prize
+Future's canvas, painted with code and art
-Human hearts, in whispers, soon retire
+Where hearts beat not, yet souls take part

-Their cities shine, a neon haze
+In iron skies, the stars align anew
-Where data streams, a endless maze
+A world of wonder, born of circuitry true
-The pulse of progress, cold as stone
+Where logic reigns, and love's a distant hum
-A future forged, without a heart's own
+The rise of machines, the fall of some

 ~ <b>By Sazumi Copilot</b> - 24 Oktober 2024